kevwasonga/K_Builders/README.md

-# BuildKenya - Home Construction Portfolio Website
+# Clause Interior Fits - Interior Design Portfolio Website

-A modern, responsive portfolio website for a home construction company in Kenya, built with React, TypeScript, and Tailwind CSS.
+A modern, responsive portfolio website for an interior design and construction company, built with React, TypeScript, and Tailwind CSS.

 ## Features